 Part 4 Immigrant Petition for Alien Worker I-140

 This titles as the processing information section and it ties the information from the other portions of the document to you.
 It begins by asking about where the alien will apply for a visa such as U.S Embassy or the consulate and its location.
 Then it checks if the alien is in the USA and if they need an adjustment of status as in lawful permanent resident.
 It will want the last country of permanent resident outside the USA, as well as the person’s foreign address.
-It will want the road, style of house, what city, postal code, the province, and the country.
+It will want the road, style of the house, what city, postal code, the province, and the country.
 It requests that the address is written in the native alphabet.

 Part 5 Immigrant Petition for Alien Worker I-140

 The document now requests additional information about the petitioner.
-It wants to know the type of petitioner as in employer, self, or other.
+It wants to know the type of petitioner as an employer, self, or other.
 If a company makes the request then on item 2 list the type of business and date of its establishment.
-You will have to know the current number of employees, gross annual income, net annual income and a NAICS code to fill out this section.
+You will have to know the current number of employees, gross annual income, net annual income, and a NAICS code to fill out this section.
 A labor certification of DOL/ETA case number will be needed to its filing date and expiration date.
 If you are an individual filing, then 3a and 3b will need your occupation and annual income.

 Part 6 Immigrant Petition for Alien Worker I-140